Resonance Locking of Anharmonic $g$-Modes in Coalescing Neutron Star Binaries

 The dynamics of the locked $g$-mode can largely be understood analytically~\cite{Fuller:12a, Yu:20a}.
-The locking condition Eq.~(\ref{eqn:lock_cond}) requires the mode amplitude to be determined up to a constant $K$ by $\kappa_{\rm eff}\omega_g^2|X_g|^2=\omega_g^2 - 4\Omega^2 + K$.
-We can find $K$ by matching this locked amplitude with the pre-resonance amplitude in Eq.~(\ref{eqn:pre_res_amp}) at $2\Omega=\omega_g$, which yields,
+The locking condition Eq.~(\ref{eqn:lock_cond}) requires the mode amplitude to be determined up to a constant $C$ by $\kappa_{\rm eff}\omega_g^2|X_g|^2=\omega_g^2 - 4\Omega^2 + C$.
+We can find $C$ by matching this locked amplitude with the equilibrium solution of $X_g$ in Eq.~(\ref{eqn:pre_res_amp}) at $2\Omega=\omega_g$, which yields,

 Simultaneously, $|X_g|$ must be smaller than Eq.~(\ref{eqn:res_amp}) as the mode evades the linear resonance.
 This defines a constraint that $\kappa_{\rm eff}$ must satisfy for the mode to enter the locked phase: